 Whether you’ve performed professionally and are looking for a new music community, or you haven’t picked up the clarinet since you were in high school, there is a group for you.

 We’ve gathered up all the information we can about all the groups we could find.
-We will fill in any missing details when we get them.
 And we can add more groups to this list, so if there’s one you’d like to see added, just email email@example.com with all the details, including a link, and we’ll add it, time permitting.
-This is a work in progress!
+This is always work in progress!